Professor of the Russian Academy of Sciences: Elected RAS Professors

 The elections of RAS Professors should be called in every 2–3 years.

 Up to now, such elections were organized three times.
 The first event took place in the Academy in the winter of 2015-2016, the second in March-April 2018 and the third in April-May 2022.
-Totally, 715 scientists hold the honorary RAS Professor rank.
+Totally, 712 scientists hold the honorary RAS Professor rank.

-Roughly 53% of the RAS Professors reside and work in Moscow, e.g., but researchers from across Russia, including its Far East, Siberia (over 100 RAS Professors), the Urals (about 35 RAS Professors, e.g.), and St.-Petersburg (65 RAS Professors) are represented in the overall number.
+Roughly 53% of the RAS Professors reside and work in Moscow, e.g., but researchers from across Russia, including its Far East, Siberia (over 100 RAS Professors), the Urals (about 35 RAS Professors, e.g.), and St.-Petersburg (64 RAS Professors) are represented in the overall number.
 Some of the RAS Professors are affiliates of Russia's most acclaimed research institutes such as the Lebedev Institute, the Steklov Institute, and the Ioffe Institute, and of the top universities, among them – Moscow State University, Novosibirsk State University etc. Two Russian citizens working outside of the country on a permanent basis were also elected as an exception, though normally a candidate is expected to do research in and for Russia.
 The age limit was a critical filter considering that the generation currently approaching the 50-years age mark is underrepresented in Russian academia after the economic and political crisis in Russia in the 1990s forced many to emigrate or to drop out of science.

 Each holder of the title of RAS Professor receives a certificate (s. photo).

-In October 2016, November 2019 and May-June 2022, totally 163 professors were upgraded to the corresponding membership in the Academy and 16 professors to full membership.
-This implies advancement of the status and rights but does not presume deprivation of a professor rank, so each of these scientists will henceforth be double-titled as “RAS professor, corresponding (or full) member of the RAS”.
+In October 2016, November 2019, May-June 2022 and May 2025, totally 188 professors were upgraded to the corresponding membership in the Academy and 31 professors to full membership.
+Until 2025, after election to the Academy, the scientist was double-titled as “RAS professor, corresponding (or full) member of the RAS”.
+However according to the last edition of the RAS professorship regulation the professor rank is hence to be omitted in such cases, i.e. the title would contain only the Academy status part.
+From this bureaucratic point the number of RAS professors is now not 712 but 712 – 188 – 31 = 493 although both interpretations may be encountered.

+The next election of RAS Professors (expected extra number: 97) is planned for December 2025.